gambtho/container-assist-js/docs/README.md

 ## Overview

 The Containerization Assistant is a Model Context Protocol (MCP) server that provides AI-powered containerization workflows with Docker and Kubernetes support.
-It offers 14 enhanced tools for analyzing, building, scanning, and deploying containerized applications.
+It offers 14 tools organized using a co-location pattern for analyzing, building, scanning, and deploying containerized applications.

 ### Key Features